revbayes/revbayes/help/md/dnSBBDP.md

 Additionally, the sampling probability of taxa can be specified using the rho argument of the function, allowing for a specfic sampling rate of extinct taxon.

+This function is an older version of a birth death process with an explicit sampling rate.
+To see a newer version with more funcitonality see: dnBDSTP
 ## authors
 Michael Landis & Sebastian Hoehna
 ## see_also
 dnCDBDP
 dnCBDSP
+dnBDSTP
 ## example
 # set starting paramters for tree
 root_age ~ dnUniform(0, 2)